-These are a large collection of spike controls on the Humanv4 chip and can makeControlProfile("Humanv3")
+These are a large collection of spike controls on the Humanv4 chip and can make some control tables too big if they are included.

 The function will use the relevant annotation package (if it is installed) and return all IDs that are present in the REPORTERGROUPNAME mapping.
 Note that this mapping is only available in versions 1.12.0 and greater.